WDI-SEA/notes/04-databases/sql-advanced/readme.md

 SELECT COUNT(*) FROM movies;
 ```

 What about getting the count of something more specific in movies, such as the count of each rating?
+This query will only return a different number from the above query if there exist movies in the table that don't have a value in the rating column.
 ```sql
 SELECT COUNT(rating) FROM movies;
 ```